What Credit Score is Needed to Refinance Your Mortgage?

 Introduction

 When you refinance a home loan, your credit score is significant.
 It helps lenders decide if you qualify and what mortgage rate they will offer you.
 Your credit score shows your trustworthiness in paying the refinance loan on time.
-You will get better refinancing terms, like lower interest rates, if your credit score is high.
+If your credit score is high, you will get better refinancing terms, like lower interest rates.

 Understanding Mortgage Refinancing